yyu-k/udemy_seoblog/README.md

 3. The reactstrap functions MUST be placed within the body tags (as opposed to within html etc)
 4. Arguments for the navbar in reactstrap needs to be keyed in manually (e.g. expand={'md'}), otherwise the default values will hold and the navbar will not change its formatting regardless of screensize etc.
 5. admin password is adminpassword
+6. The problem with using the url as parameters for the purpose of API calls is that one has to be sure the parameters are always in English - an api call to e.g. /tag/delete/日本語 probably wouldn't work well